-On April 1, 2021, the Company recorded a contingent consideration liability as part of the consideration for the acquisition of SmartMeds payable on the second anniversary of the closing date.
+On April 1, 2021, the Company recorded a contingent consideration liability as part of the consideration for the acquisition of SmartMeds Pharmacy Inc. ("SmartMeds") payable on the second anniversary of the closing date.
 The fair value on acquisition consisted of \$2,292 in performance cash (up to a maximum of \$2,925) subject to certain operational targets being achieved over the two-year period.
 As at December 31, 2022, the Company estimated the probability of meeting the operational targets to be 100%.
 As at December 31, 2022, the fair value of the contingent consideration liability as part of the consideration for the acquisition of SmartMeds was estimated based on a risk-adjusted discount rate of 9%.
-As at December 31, 2022, the expected range of potential undiscounted amounts payable remaining is between nil and \$2,925.
+On May 30, 2023, the Company paid \$2,925 to settle the contingent consideration liability owing to the vendors of SmartMeds.

-On May 30, 2022, the Company recorded a contingent consideration liability related to a portion of the vendor take-back note that was issued as part of the consideration for the Hogan acquisition (note 12).
+On May 30, 2022, the Company recorded a contingent consideration liability related to a portion of the vendor takeback note that was issued as part of the consideration for the acquisition of the long-term care pharmacy business of Hogan (note 12).
 This portion of the vendor take-back note, with a maximum principal value of \$800, is payable on the fourth anniversary of the closing date and is subject to downward adjustment to the extent that certain growth targets are not achieved over the four-year period.
-As at December 31, 2022, the Company estimated the probability of meeting the growth targets to be 100%.
-As at December 31, 2022, the fair value of the contingent consideration liability was estimated based on a risk-adjusted discount rate of 9%.
-Additionally, as part of the contingent consideration liability for the Hogan acquisition, the Company also recorded a liability related to the common shares issued as part of the purchase consideration, with a fair value of \$308 recorded on May 30, 2022, which is payable depending on the Company's share price on a future date.
-On October 11, 2022, the Company issued an additional 220,423 common shares to settle the contingent consideration liability related to the common shares initially issued as part of the purchase consideration (note 14).
-As at December 31, 2022, the expected range of potential undiscounted amounts payable remaining is between nil and \$800.
+As at December 31, 2023 and 2022, the Company estimated the probability of meeting the growth targets to be 100%.
+As at December 31, 2023 and 2022, the fair value of the contingent consideration liability was estimated based on a risk-adjusted discount rate of 9%.
+As at December 31, 2023, the expected range of potential undiscounted amounts payable remaining is between nil and \$800.